llvm/llvm-project/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl02.rst

 Full Code Listing
 =================

 Here is the complete code listing for our running example.
-Because this uses the LLVM libraries, we need to link them in.
-To do this, we use the `llvm-config <https://llvm.org/cmds/llvm-config.html>`_ tool to inform our makefile/command line about which options to use:

 .. code-block:: bash

     # Compile
-    clang++ -g -O3 toy.cpp `llvm-config --cxxflags`
+    clang++ -g -O3 toy.cpp
     # Run
     ./a.out